Georgia Southern Eagles: Baseball

 The baseball team is led by head coach Rodney Hennon, who is in his seventeenth year at Georgia Southern.
 Georgia Southern played its first year of baseball in 1933.

 The team went to the College World Series in 1973 and 1990 and has appeared in 11 NCAA regionals.
 The team was also crowned the National Association of Intercollegiate Athletics National Champions in 1962, sweeping Portland State.

 The team won the 2009 Southern Conference baseball tournament with a 7 to 3 victory over top seeded Elon and clinch its first SoCon title since 2002.
-They also won the 2011 SoCon Tournament after Chris Beck pitched a complete game shutout against Samford University.
+They also won the 2011 SoCon Tournament after Chris Beck pitched a complete-game shutout against Samford University.
 They lost two games against future national champion South Carolina, losing a 2–1 decision, and NC State, coming short by three runs in a 5–2 game.

 Men's basketball

-The head coach of the Georgia Southern men's basketball squad is Brian Burg.
+The head coach of the Georgia Southern men's basketball squad is Charlie Henry.
+Introduced on March 29, 2023, Henry is the 15th head coach in program history.
 The team participated in the NCAA Division I Tournament in 1983, 1987 and 1992, and the NIT in 1988, 1989 and 2006.
 The first year of men's basketball at Georgia Southern was 1926, and the first year the school played in Division I was 1971.

 Georgia Southern basketball player Roger Moore was the first African-American athlete to receive a scholarship in the University System of Georgia.